 Your healthcare provider will order a blood test that measures immunoglobulin levels

 to diagnose IgG deficiency.
 It’s possible to have a normal level of total IgG, so

 it's important that your provider test the IgG subclasses.
 Tests can also be done

-on saliva and cerebrospinal fluid.
-But a blood test is the most common.
+on saliva and cerebrospinal fluid; however, blood testing is the most common method.